All modules are compulsory:

 - Introduction to Principles in Strength & Conditioning

 - Research Analysis in Sport, Exercise & Health Science

 Students have the opportunity to study Semester B abroad at Bloomsburg University, Pennsylvania.

 - Honours Project

 Others become high performance strength and conditioning specialists within the private gym sector.
 Students may also be able to progress on to MSc programmes in Strength and Conditioning or Sport and Health Sciences or may be eligible for MSc Physiotherapy or Sports Therapy (pre-registration) courses.

-The course is led by Caroline Westwood (who is accredited to the UKSCA and NSCA), working alongside Dr Lance Doggart and Dr Joseph Layden.
+The course is led by Caroline Westwood (who is accredited to the UKSCA and NSCA), working alongside Dr Lance Doggart and Dr Joe Layden.
 This enthusiastic team of strength and conditioning experts offers ample industry experience and know-how to students, as well as research specialisms including thermal physiology, injury prevention, lower limb biomechanics and military health and fitness.